Info for Prospective Students

 Frequently Asked Questions

-The School of Nursing will accept unofficial transcripts for file evaluation for the spring 2021 semester.
+The School of Nursing will accept unofficial transcripts for file evaluation for the summer and fall 2021 semesters.
 Upon matriculation, you will be required to submit official transcripts to us as you are able, but no later than two weeks following the first day of classes, to maintain your matriculation status.
 You may upload copies of your unofficial transcripts through your application portal.
 Please upload each school’s transcript as its own file as an “Unofficial Transcript.”

 Many colleges and universities have changed their grading policies, which we understand may affect prospective students’ cumulative GPAs.
 In accordance with the University’s position, we encourage applicants to include in their personal statements special circumstances as well as achievements that may not be apparent due to these modified grading policies.
 We will consider all of these factors as we evaluate applications.